jamesscottbrown/cv/cv.md

 ## Research Interests

+* Applications of control theory to Synthetic Biology
 * Relationship between natural and engineered systems
 * Information processing in living systems
 * 'Design principles' of living systems